HigherOrderCO/Kindex/Data/Heap/Binomial/README.md

-# Binomial Heap
+# Binomial Data.Heap

-A Binomial Heap is represented as a list of tree nodes, ordered crescently on rank
+A Binomial Data.Heap is represented as a list of tree nodes, ordered crescently on rank

-A tree node of a Binomial Heap is composed of:
+A tree node of a Binomial Data.Heap is composed of:

 - Its rank, which determines its size and how many children it has;
 - Its root value, which is lower than the values from its children (The min-heap property);